utPLSQL/utPLSQL/docs/index.md

 ## Demo project

-Have a look at our [demo project](https://github.com/utPLSQL/utPLSQL-demo-project/).
+Have a look at [utPLSQL demo project](https://github.com/utPLSQL/utPLSQL-demo-project/) to see:

+- sample code and tests
+- demo of deployment automation that leverages:
+  - Flyway / Liquidbase for scripting and deployment of DB changes
+  - Docker container with Oracle XE Database
+  - GitHub Actions and Azure Pipelines to orchestrate the deployment and testing process
+  - utPLSQL framework for writhing, execution of tests as well as reporting test results and code coverage
-It uses [Travis CI](https://travis-ci.org/utPLSQL/utPLSQL-demo-project) to build on every commit, runs all tests, publishes test results and code coverage to [SonarCloud](https://sonarcloud.io/project/overview?id=utPLSQL:utPLSQL-demo-project).
+  - [Sonar]((https://sonarcloud.io/project/overview?id=utPLSQL:utPLSQL-demo-project).) for code quality gate, test results and code coverage reporting

 ## Three steps